The race is on Tuesday January 1st 2019 and what better way to clear fuzzy heads than to tackle the 5 mile trail climb up to Cissbury Ring and back!

 ** All on the day entries will close at 11:00am.
 Please make sure you arrive before 11am to register

-There will be male and female changing areas in the main sports pavilion.
-Baggage can also be left here.
-There are sufficient male toilets in the main pavilion, but limited female toilets.
-Mobile toilet facilities will be hired to provide additional female facilities.
-There are also changing and toilets available for use by ladies in a separate pavilion about 400m from the start/finish area.
+There will be male and female changing areas in the sports pavilions.
+Mens changing and toilets are in the main pavilion and changing and toilets available for use by ladies in a separate pavilion about 400m from the start/finish area.
+Additional portable toilets are being provided for female use.
+Baggage can be left in the registration area.

 Race Start Times: